WilliamStaudenmeier/Directory_API/README.md

 # Directory-API
-Simple Flask API to GET and POST user directories interactively
+Simple Flask API to GET and POST user directories interactively.

 Runs on Python 3.7 or greater